knative/docs/docs/eventing/configuration/sugar-configuration.md

 This topic describes how to configure the Sugar Controller.
 You can configure the Sugar controller to create a Broker when a Namespace or Trigger is created with configured labels.
 See [Knative Eventing Sugar Controller](../sugar/README.md) for an example.

-The default `config-sugar` ConfigMap disables Sugar Controller.
+The default `config-sugar` ConfigMap disables Sugar Controller, by setting `namespace-selector` and `trigger-selector` to an empty string.

 To enable the Sugar Controller